5 recommended OTC drugs

 Can I take Sinecod and ACC together?

-Does honey help with cough?
+Does honey help with coughing?

 When does a cough become chronic?